open-source-labs/Chronos/examples/kubernetes/README.md

 - *scripts*: Scripts to automate some of the steps involved in running the example

 ## Install Docker Desktop
 This example has been developed and tested using the Kubernetes Engine packaged in the Docker Desktop application.

-Follow instructions online to download/install Docker Desktop and to enable the Kubernetes Engine.
+Follow instructions online to download/install Docker Desktop and to **enable the Kubernetes Engine**.
+The examples will not work without the Kubernetes Engine enabled.
 ## Build the Client
 `cd` into the *client* folder and run the following command:
 ```
 docker build -t frontend:1.0 .
 ```
 **Mac Users:** Alternatively running the above command, `cd` into the scripts folder and run the `buildClient.sh` script